AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 ![](assets/delivery-settings-delivery.png){zoomable="yes"}

-The integrated email **[!UICONTROL Routing]** external account is provided by default.
-It contains the technical parameters that allow the application to send emails.
+The integrated **[!UICONTROL Routing]** external account is provided by default.
+It contains the technical parameters that allow the application to send deliveries.

 You can define the **[!UICONTROL Sending]** settings below.